-Finalist for the 2014 James Beard Award for Reference and Scholarship
+Helen Zoe Veit's history of food in World War I was a finalist for the James Beard Award for Reference and Scholarship

 "Can a book about self-denial be a pleasure to read?
 Veit’s Modern Food, Moral Food is certainly such a book; it is beautifully written, a monument to good historical research that is accessible to the average reader." --Melanie DuPuis, Journal of Interdisciplinary History